 If You Get Too Little:

-Severe zinc deficiency is rare in the United States, but a mild zinc deficiency can lead to poor wound healing, more colds and flu, a muted sense of taste and smell, and skin problems such as acne, eczema, and psoriasis.
-It can result in impaired blood sugar tolerance (and an increased diabetes risk) and a low sperm count.
+Severe deficiency is rare in the United States.
+A mild deficiency can lead to poor wound healing, more colds, and flu.
+Also, a muted sense of taste and smell.
+Plus skin problems such as acne, eczema, and psoriasis.
+It can result in impaired blood sugar tolerance and increased diabetes risk.
+Finally, it can lead to low sperm count.

 If You Get Too Much:

-Long-term use of more than 100 mg a day has been shown to impair immunity and lower the level of HDL ("GOOD") cholesterol.
-One study reported a connection between excess zinc and Alzheimer's, though evidence is scant.
+Long-term use of more than 100 mg a day has been shown to impair immunity.
+It also lowers the level of HDL (“GOOD”) cholesterol.
+One study reported a connection between excess zinc and Alzheimer’s, though the evidence is scant.
 Larger doses (more than 200 mg a day) can cause nausea, vomiting, and diarrhea.

 How To Take It

 The usual dosage is 30 mg once a day.
-Taking zinc for longer than a month may interfere with copper absorption, so add 2 mg of copper for every 30 mg of zinc.
-For shout-term use (cold or flu), use zinc lozenges every two to four hours for a week; don't exceed 150mg a day.
+Taking it longer than a month may interfere with copper absorption.
+Add 2 mg of copper for every 30 mg of zinc.
+For shout-term use (cold or flu), use zinc lozenges every two to four hours for a week.
+Don’t exceed 150mg a day.

 Guidelines For Use:

-Take zinc an hour before or two hours after a meal; if it causes stomach upset, have it with a low-fiber food.
-If you also use iron supplements, do not take them at the same time as zinc.
+Take it an hour before or two hours after a meal.
+If it causes stomach upset, have it with low-fiber food.
+If you also use iron supplements, do not take them at the same time.
 Take zinc at least two hours after taking antibiotics.

-- Zinc may be especially beneficial for older people who are often deficient in this mineral, according to a recent study of 118 elderly but relatively healthy nursing home residents in Rome, Italy.
+- Zinc may be especially beneficial for older people who are often deficient in this mineral.
+According to a recent study of 118 elderly but relatively healthy nursing home residents in Rome, Italy.
 Those given 25 mg of zinc daily for three months showed improved immune systems.
-Experts think zinc may revitalize the thymus gland, which manufactures immune cells.
+Experts think zinc may revitalize the thymus gland.
+This is a gland that manufactures immune cells.

 - Studies show that exercisers lose zinc in perspiration and urine.
-That may be one reason why, although moderate exercise boosts immunity, long bouts of intense exercise are linked with lowered immunity.
+That may be one reason why.
+While moderate exercise boosts immunity, long bouts of intense exercise are linked with lowered immunity.